-The Company's founding team transferred a total of 1,674,000 BCM shares to BCM AG on the transfer date 21 December 2017 by way of an uncompensated share loan (Ioan shares) with all associated rights and obligations (Share Loan I) and instructed KAS-Bank N.V., Frankfurt am Main, on the transfer date to transfer the loan shares to the Company's custody account with Deutsche Bank AG, Frankfurt am Main.
+The Company's founding team transferred a total of 1,674,000 BCM shares to BCM AG on the transfer date 21 December 2017 by way of an uncompensated share loan (loan shares) with all associated rights and obligations (Share Loan I) and instructed KAS-Bank N.V., Frankfurt am Main, on the transfer date to transfer the loan shares

 The loan shares were successively retransferred to the members of the founding team in accordance with the contractual ratio of 1:2 to newly issued shares created in the course of capital increases.
 The purpose of this arrangement was to limit to one third the share of voting and profit participation rights of the founding team.
-The share loan was contractually structured in such a way that it ended in full when a total of 5,000,000 new shares were issued to investors outside the founding team and the total share capital of the Company was thus €7,500,000.
+The share loan was contractually structured in such a way that it ended in full when a total of 5,000,000 new shares were issued to investors outside the founding team and the total share capital of the Company was thus €7.500.000.

 At the beginning of the reporting period on 1 January 2020, 428,814 shares were still held by BCM AG as part of Share Loan I. Of the 150,686 new shares issued in the course of the capital increase on 20 February 2020, 70,969 shares were subscribed by members of the founding team.
-In order to maintain a proportion of 1/3 of voting and dividend rights attributable to the founding team, these 70,969 shares were transferred to the Company by way of a further uncompensated securities Ioan (Share Loan II).
+In order to maintain a proportion of 1/3 of voting and dividend rights attributable to the founding team, these 70,969 shares were transferred to the Company by way of a further uncompensated securities loan (Share Loan II).
 As a result of the issue of 79,717 new shares to external investors, 39,858 shares from Share Loan I were returned to the members of the founding team.
-Therefore, during the reporting period, the Company temporarily held 459,925 own shares by way of the share Ioans (of which 388,956 in Share Loan I and 70,969 in Share Loan II).
+Therefore, during the reporting period, the Company temporarily held 459,925 own shares by way of the share loans (of which 388,956 in Share Loan I and 70,969 in Share Loan II).